hth313/boost41/doc/compare.rst

 ====================

 What if you want to compare if X is greater than register ``05``?
-There is no compare greater than provides, so you would need to swap the operands and use ``05 < X?`` instead.
+There is no compare greater-than provided, instead you need to use less-than and swap the arguments, i.e. ``05 < X?``.

 Compare to constant
 ===================